-Madam Speaker, I am delighted that just over \$800,000 has been provided to upgrade our four training centres around Fiji, as the Valelevu Training Centre has been upgraded in this last financial year.
-These upgrades are required to ensure that our training programs are accredited with the Fiji Higher Education Commission and that we provide our trainees the best possible residential or learning environment.
+Madam Speaker, I am delighted that just over \$800,000 has been provided to upgrade our four training centres around Fiji, as the Valelevu Training Centre has been upgraded in the last financial year.
+These upgrades are required to ensure that our training programmes are accredited with the Fiji Higher Education Commission and that we provide to our trainees the best possible residential or learning environment.

 We are determined to ensure that our training centres are used 24 hours a day, seven days a week and 365 days a year to achieve the maximum return of Government's investment.
-This means that we are open to offer short courses, other training in the evening and weekends, host conferences and building events throughout the year.
+This means that we are open to offer short courses, other training in the evening and weekends, host conferences and team building events throughout the year and the upgrade of our facilities at the Youth Training Centre.

-The upgrade of our facilities in YTC, South Youth Training Centre in Yavitu will be conducting Class 2 Courses this year.
-The programme commenced with a refresher course in April this year for those who have completed the Class 3 in our youth training centre so the Class 2 2 carpenter test we are awaiting confirmation of a date from Fiji National University (FNU).
+South Youth Training Centre in Yavitu will be conducting Class 2 Courses this year.
+The Programme commenced with a refresher course in April this year for those who have completed the Class 3 in our youth training centre so the Class 2 carpenter test, we are awaiting confirmation of a date from the Fiji National University (FNU).
 So once we have that Class 2, we will go to Class 1.

-This is empowering the youths, not only in carpentry, we also empower the youths by driver training, canteen ownership, wood carving, market stalls, Class 6 boat captain licence and I have a list for women and disabled we have from the four divisions or the 14 provinces.
+This is empowering the youths, not only in carpentry but also in driver training, canteen ownership, woodcarving, market stalls, Class 6 boat captain licence and I have a list of women and the disabled from the four Divisions or the 14 Provinces.
 We also will now look into a new sports and education programme in our Youth Training Centre.

-Concurrent to our non-formal education programmes, we will now train our trainees on sports programmes, hence physical education and activity will become an integral component of our training centre, with an allocation of \$10,000.
+Concurrent to our NFE programmes, we will now train our trainees on sports programmes, hence physical education and activity will become an integral component of our training centre, with an allocation of \$10,000.

-Madam Speaker, just over \$2 million has been allocated for the rural sports complex to fund the next phases of the construction of the rural sporting facility in Vunisea, Kadavu and Sawaieke, Gau in line with Government's long-term plan to establish modern sports facilities around the country.
+Madam Speaker, just over \$2 million has been allocated for the Rural Sports Complex to fund the next phases of the construction of the rural sporting facility in Vunisea, Kadavu and Sawaieke, Gau in line with Government's long-term plan to establish modern sports facilities around the country.
 In addition, we are assessing a site in Vunidawa.
 This will give all the athletes the opportunity to develop their skills in a wide range of sports and will be constructed by the Chinese Aid Programme.
 It will also provide opportunities for more fun days to be run to encourage increased physical activity to help us improve our mental and physical wellbeing and combat our non-communicable diseases epidemic.